retry51776/notes/psychlogy/README.md

 - Goal is not important, execution path is the key.
 The skill to navigate in path and understand the tradeoffs is what makes different.

 - Establish goal & rule in advanced, and transparent environment.

+- Better workflow is more valuable than correct answer.
+> Most parent mistakes root from parent value correct behavior OVER child's psychology workflow.
+>
+> Don't go for perfect answer.
+Rather focus on constance improvement of existing workflow.

 - 2 approaches to solution
 > Top down approach